-I haven’t always been consistent in my blog posting (www.davinalyons.com) because often I over-analyzed my thoughts and could not get my feelings clear enough to sit down and blog.
-I struggled to find my own authentic voice.
+I haven’t always been consistent in my blog posting (www.davinalyons.com) because I often over-analyzed my thoughts and could not get my feelings clear enough to sit down and blog.
+I struggled to find my authentic voice.
 I was always looking at others trying to replicate their success.
-I worried too much about what others thought of me or whether or not they could really see my heartfelt desire to make a difference in the lives of others.
+I worried too much about what others thought of me or whether they could see my heartfelt desire to make a difference in the lives of others.

-I was so consumed with the “how” that I forgot my “why”.
-When I read Evan Carmichael’s book, Your One Word: The Powerful Secret to Creating a Business and Life that Matter, I realized that there was a force driving me that I had not identified.
-As I read and worked through this amazing book and listened to the audio repeatedly, I believed that my one word was “thrive “.
+I was so consumed with the “how” that I forgot my “why.”
+When I read Evan Carmichael’s book, Your One Word: The Powerful Secret to Creating a Business and Life that Matter, I realized that there was a force driving me that I had not identified; as I read and worked through this fantastic book and listened to the audio repeatedly, my one word was “thrive. “

 I want people to thrive!

 Why?
 Because I wanted to thrive.
 We teach best what we need to learn.
-I continued to work through this notion until I realized that the only way people thrive is when they are living on their terms.
+I continued to work through this notion until I realized that people only thrive when they are living on their terms.
 Personally, whenever I was involved with something that ignited my passion, I put 100% effort forward.
-If there was the slightest disagreement with my spirit, I would either fight to have others see it my way or slack off and not care.
+If there were the slightest disagreement with my spirit, I would either fight to have others see it my way or slack off and not care.

 This past year, I re-read Evan’s book.
-This time, my one word became “authentic”.
-The #metoo movement made me realize just how many women compromised themselves to achieve or maintain a certain status.
-Not only that, but it made me think of how I was made to feel in corporate settings during my career when I did not agree with tactics used to “improve the bottom line.”
+This time, my one word became “authentic.”
+The #metoo movement made me realize how many women compromised themselves to achieve or maintain a certain status.
+Not only that, but it made me think of how I was made to feel in corporate settings during my career when I disagreed with tactics used to “improve the bottom line.”

-I founded the TRIBE Authentic Woman Workshop in March 2018 because I wanted to create a safe space for women to authentically express themselves and do the work to experience growth and personal development.
-All the while, I was putting in work to improve my life.
-I transitioned from blaming my past for my present to owning my life and that which makes me authentically happy and fulfilled.
+I founded the TRIBE Authentic Woman Workshop in March 2018 to create a safe space for women to authentically express themselves and do the work to experience growth and personal development.
+All the while, I was putting myself in a position to improve my life.
+I transitioned from blaming my past for my present to owning my life, which makes me authentically happy and fulfilled.
 No excuses.

-The TRIBE workshops have allowed me to see that many of us are struggling with living authentically.
-It requires operating from our personal core values – for some, this still needs to be identified.
+The TRIBE workshops have allowed me to see that many of us struggle with living authentically.
+It requires operating from our core values – for some; this still needs to be identified.

 I had to ask myself these essential questions:

 Answering these questions and others allowed me to re-calibrate.
 My entire outlook and mindset shifted in a much more positive way.
-People that I once looked upon as having it all together and placed on a pedestal, while minimizing my own life contributions, became significant in a different way.
-They are not for me to emulate but simply to appreciate what they bring to the table while respecting what I bring as well.
-Simply stated – I am alright with ME.
-I have grown tremendously and plan to continue while serving others.
+People I once considered as having it all together and placed on a pedestal while minimizing my life contributions became significant differently.
+They are not for me to emulate but to appreciate what they bring to the table while respecting what I get.
+Simply stated – I am all right with ME.
+I have grown tremendously and plan to continue serving others.

-When I look back at prior year’s posts, I realize that the underlying theme has been a quest for authenticity.
+When I look back at prior years’ posts, I realize that the underlying theme has been a quest for authenticity.
 I have been searching for my authentic voice and trying to inspire others to find and use theirs.
-The revelation I now own is that I am unable to do the work by walking it out for others, I can only light up a path while walking it out for myself.
+I now know that I cannot do the work by walking it out for others; I can only light up a path while walking it out for myself.